DylanPrinsloo/cm1020/cm1020-master/week 5/16_propositional logic.md

 ### 🔄 What Comes Next?

-You’ll later explore **Predicate Logic**, which extends propositional logic by adding:
+You'll later explore **Predicate Logic**, which extends propositional logic by adding:

 * **Variables**, **quantifiers** (`∀`, `∃`)
 * Ability to express more complex statements like "All humans are mortal"